 - Doesn’t charge well, the charging port won’t charge on some models.

-- The camera turns on and off while driving.
+- The camera turns on and off while driving for uber.

 4 – TOGUARD Uber Dual Dash Cam

-Each camera can rotate 180 degrees and both offer 170 wide-angle lenses.
-This means you won’t miss anything happening inside or outside of the car.
+Each camera can rotate 180-degrees and has a 170 wide-angle lens.
+This means you won’t miss anything happening inside or outside of the vehicle during the rideshare service.

-The loop recording saves memory space by replacing older footage with new ones.
-Don’t worry, the emergency footage captured by the motion sensors will be locked with the G-sensor function.
-This makes them immune to the loop recording.
+The loop recording saves memory card space by replacing older video with new ones.
+Don’t worry, the emergency recording captured by the motion sensors will be locked with the G-sensor function.

-- The built-n battery is a safety precaution to kick in during emergencies to save footage.
+- The built-in battery is a safety precaution to kick in during emergencies to save footage.
 Using the battery also makes your lighter available for your charger.

-- The extremely wide-angle rotatable cameras give you full view of all activities inside and outside the vehicle — great for Uber and Lyft drivers
+- This dash cam features an extremely wide-angle lens and rotatable cameras to give you a full view of the inside and outside the vehicle — great for Uber and Lyft drivers

-- At such high resolutions, you won’t miss any critical information such as license plates and road signs.
+- At such high resolutions, you won’t miss recording any critical information such as license plates and signs.

 - The 170-degree wide-angle lens has about three-lane wide range of view, so no details will be missed.

-- Keep all vital footage safe recorded with the G-sensor safe with the locking function.
+- Keep each vital recording safe the G sensor locking function.

-- Rotate the direction of each of the lenses to capture what’s going on inside the cabin or outside your car, or both.
+- Rotate the direction of each lens to record video of what’s going on inside the cabin or outside your vehicle, or both.

-- Parking monitor is used to keep your car and your belongings safe in your absence.
+- Features a parking mode to keep your vehicle and your belongings still safe even in your absence.

 - Doesn’t hold a charge.